malarahfelipe/GGBot/README.md

 # GoodBot
-Hacking bot using ML for pixel recognition with the use of [OpenCV](https://github.com/opencv/opencv)
+Hacking bot using pixel/image recognition with the help of [Robot.js](https://github.com/octalmage/robotjs.io) and ML models with the use of [OpenCV](https://github.com/opencv/opencv)